vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 and Aghamargana vratas 415 ; 780n; possible explanations of a yogio āsana 1425–26n.

-sleep of Viṣnu for four months Virātaparva 179, 1850, 192n, | 109; steps called V. in sacrifi.
+sleep of Viṣṇu for four months Virātaparva 179, 1850, 192n, | 109; steps called V. in sacrifi.
 506n, 663, 743, 821, 1570n, ces 191 ; was supposed to go to 1636.

 sleep on night of 11th of Visa-ghaṭi or Viṣanādi, 7360; } Āṣadha bright half and to

 birth of a child on V. is por- awake in the day on 11th of tent of death of father or mother Kārtika bright half 109-10, or loss of wealth or of the 414; was supposed to turn child 7368; & particular ghaṭi from one side to the other in of each naksatra is so called his sleep on Bhadrapada bright acc. to Madanaratna 7360, half 11th tithi (which was there Viṣga : ( vide under Avataras, fore called Parivartini 109;

-Sastras): appears to be a Dame worship of V. in three diffe of the Sun in the Ṛgveda and rent ways, Vaidika, Tantrika came to be regarded as High- or Miśra 934; worsbip of, in est God in Brāhmaṇa times six mediums 1121n, 1649; 957; Bhaviṣyapurāṇa says that worship of, may be performed V. begins to sleep in the first on Salāgrāma stone, on a jewel, quarter of Anuradhi nakṣatra, yantra, mandala, image, or in a turps on another side in the temple, eco, to Padmapdrāna middle of Sravana and wakes 1136. up in the last quarter of Revati Viṣnudand ran writer on Astro 110n; day of, is equal to whole logy q. by Utpala 5877 life of Brahmā 691; different | Viṣpacitti, com, on Viṣnapurāpa,
+Sastras): appears to be a Dame worship of V. in three diffe of the Sun in the Ṛgveda and rent ways, Vaidika, Tantrika came to be regarded as High- or Miśra 934; worsbip of, in est God in Brāhmaṇa times six mediums 1121n, 1649; 957; Bhaviṣyapurāṇa says that worship of, may be performed V. begins to sleep in the first on Salāgrāma stone, on a jewel, quarter of Anuradhi nakṣatra, yantra, mandala, image, or in a turps on another side in the temple, eco, to Padmapdrāna middle of Sravana and wakes 1136. up in the last quarter of Revati Viṣṇudand ran writer on Astro 110n; day of, is equal to whole logy q. by Utpala 5877 life of Brahmā 691; different | Viṣpacitti, com, on Viṣnapurāpa,

 248